COMMUNITY

 SHOW FEE

-In order to participate in HELLO, LOVE, performers are asked t pay a show fee of $80.
+In order to participate in THE IMPORTANCE OF BEING EARNEST, performers are asked to pay a show fee of $60.
 This fee covers the costs of producing high-quality theatrical productions, and DOES NOT pay the Creative Team.
 If you require a payment plan, we would be happy to discuss the options.
 All those who pay the fee receive the following:

 - 1 complimentary ticket to the show